 Monthly RV storage rates start at around $50 a month and can reach $400 or more.
 Prices vary due to parking options like

 - Indoor with climate control

 The size of your RV will also determine your final cost, as well as other amenities like power, water, and security.

 A great way to offset storage costs is by finding a facility near your favorite camping spots.
 Storing your camper near where you’ll use it most will save you time, wear and tear, and fuel expense by not having to pull or drive your camper hundreds of unnecessary miles.

-The first time prepping your RV for storage is the hardest.
+The first time prepping your RV for winter storage is the hardest.

 I hope the tips in this guide aid you in preparing your RV for storage and help you pick the right storage facility for your camper, which you can see more about in the video that follows.